How to set up WooCommerce zip code based pricing based on postcode, country or area

 What do you think?

-Given that there aren’t any dedicated WooCommerce Zip Code Based Pricing plugins, I’d love to hear how you get on with WooCommerce Password Protected Categories.
+Given that there aren’t any dedicated WooCommerce Zip Code Based Pricing plugins, I’d love to hear how you get on with WooCommerce Protected Categories.
 I was really interested to hear that a customer was using it for this purpose, and thought that others might like to do the same.

 Please leave your comments below!